jarogames/CAMSON/README.md

   The easiest is to have at /var/www/cam0  or ./www

-  Newly, at least somewhere
+  Newly, at least somewhere in /var/www. ```Find ``` will search for cam0 dir

 ## HOME files

- - HOME/.camson.pass  ... just a password
+ - HOME/.camson.pass  ... one word  password for the local cameras.
+User is the same of $USER

  - HOME/.camson ... list of cameras, where the order determines the screen mjpg(i) position.
 Good for creating multi-images it is created if not found.